rufilboss/real-time-log-processing-api/README.md

 # Real-time Log Processing API

-Real-Time Log Processing API, a complex, scalable, and self-healing application.
+Real-Time Log Processing API is a complex, scalable, and self-healing application.

-This project really frustrate my life...
+This project frustrates my life...